A Truck Accident Attorney Can Help Your Case

 Your Advocate will send a demand letter to the other party

 Your initial consultation with us is always 100% free.
-There are never any upfront costs or hidden fees when you hire The Advocates.
+There are never any upfront costs or hidden fees when you hire The Advocates Truck Accident Attorneys.

 Our attorneys work on a contingency basis, which means that our attorney fees are calculated as a percentage of your settlement.
 You will not pay us unless we win your case, and you receive a settlement.

-In general, personal injury cases can take anywhere from several months to a few years.
+In general, cases involving truck accidents can take anywhere from several months to a few years.
 It’s important to contact an attorney as soon as possible to get your case started.
 Each state has a statute of limitations for personal injury cases, after which you will lose your right of action.

 In many cases, a settlement can be reached during negotiations.
 If the other party refuses to make a fair offer, you may choose to file a suit.
 In the litigation phase, your attorney will represent you in court in front of a judge, jury, and/or arbitrator.

-A Team of Legal Professionals Assigned to Your Case
+A Team of Truck Accident Specialists on Your Case

 We can help you: